 - Recognise power hierarchies and biases as they emerge in the training.
 Grapple with them together with participants.

-- Check in regularly with group to adapt to needs.
+- Check in regularly with the group to adapt to (new) needs.

 - Work with local co-trainers.
 This can increase legitimacy of the programme.
 However, it requires an even greater investment of time to build relationships and train trainers.

 - Abramson, H. “Outward Bound to Other Cultures: Seven Guidelines.”
 In C. Honeyman, J. Coben, and G. De Palo (eds.), Rethinking Negotiation Teaching: Innovations for Context and Culture (pp. 293–313).
 St. Paul, Minn.: DRI Press, 2009.